Manu-Fraile/Independent-Subnetworks-for-Robust-Prediction/README.md

 # Out Of Distribution detection using MIMO
+Deep neural networks can help to solve complex tasks, but understanding the processes within neural networks and estimating the uncertainty of predictions is difficult.
+The MIMO architecture introduces a method that adds minimal additional computational cost compared to other techniques for uncertainty estimation.
+In this project we reproduce some of the key results from the original MIMO paper, in some cases using untested architecture changes and datasets.
+Additionally, we conduct new experiments on OOD detection where we use predictive entropy to evaluate the quality of the uncertainty estimates.
+Our results indicate that the results obtained in the original paper are reproducible, and also give promising results on our new experiments.

+This work received the maximum possible grade, an A.

 ## Install dependenices for original MIMO implementation
 1. Activate a virtual environment by running `python3 -m venv venv`